vaibhavmagon/BuyMeChai/README.md

-# Buy Me Chai
+# Buy me chai

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 <b>Gratification badge for Creators (100% #no-code) ⚡</b>

-Buy Me Chai gives an opportunity to have a sponsor me page for creators that can be embedded in a website, put up in a bio of an Instagram account or just added to a Medium Blog.
+Buy me chai gives an opportunity to have a sponsor me page for creators that can be embedded in a website, put up in a bio of an Instagram account or just added to a Medium Blog.
 This helps their supporters gratify and support their art via sponsoring a cup of tea!
 Yes it's that simple.

 It's an <b>India first product</b> and is built on the backbone of <b>UPI payments</b> and thus requires No Integration.
 Also, since we are creator-first this is absolutely Commission Free (quite literally) 🤘

-Buy Me Chai is a Not for Profit Initiative to help creators get support for their creative projects!
+Buy me chai is a Not for Profit Initiative to help creators get support for their creative projects!

 <br/>